simonjwright/ASIS/doc/asis_ug/asis_context.rst

 ``-gnatc`` turns off AST expansion.
 ASIS needs tree files created without AST expansion, whereas to create an object file, GNAT needs an expanded AST.
-Therefore it is impossible for one compilation command to to produce both a tree file and an object file for a given source file.
+Therefore it is impossible for one compilation command to produce both a tree file and an object file for a given source file.

 The following points are important to remember when generating and dealing with tree files: